June 16, 2020 in

 What is domain greylisting?

-You’ve heard of blacklisting: compiling sites (that are known 100 percent to be misleading or dangerous) and blocking them.
-Whitelisting creates a “safe” list of trustworthy websites.
+You’ve heard of block listing: compiling sites (that are known 100 percent to be misleading or dangerous) and blocking them.
+An allow list is a “safe” list of trustworthy websites.

 Domain greylisting is the method of addressing those sites which have not yet been categorized as “safe” or “malicious.”
 Domain greylisting temporarily denies access to an unknown domain, usually for a dedicated period of time.
 This means users will need to attempt to access the site later.
 Most spammers only try to drive traffic to bad domains once, so this act of requiring an additional attempt filters out many malicious domains.